 The WIN WIN Gothenburg Sustainability Award is given

 in collaboration with the City of Gothenburg, Region Västra Götaland

-and several partner companies.
+and several partner companies and organizations.

 The aim is to encourage continued improvement and acknowledge strategic work

 The prize, the value of which amounts to SEK 1 million,